-The NYSDOH evaluated the City of Watertown's PWS's (Public Water Supply's) susceptibility to contamination under the Source Water Assessment Program (SWAP).
+The NYSDOH evaluated the City of Watertown's water supply for contamination under the Source Water Assessment Program (SWAP).

 The City of Watertown's water supply is most susceptible to sediment, turbidity, bacteria, Cryptosporidium oocysts, Giardia cysts and permitted discharges within the watershed.